nullivex/ah-wiki/Clients/Web-Clients.md

 - actions defined in params directly `action=theAction` or hitting the named URL for an action `/api/theAction` will always override RESTful routing
 - the hierarchy of the routes object is prefix --> REST verb -> data
 - you can mix explicitly defined params with route-defined params.
 If there is an overlap, the explicitly defined params win
-- data contains the 'action' to map to, and then an optional `urlMap` array (api.utils.mapParamsFromURL)
+- data contains the 'action' to map to, and then an optional `urlMap` array (api.params.mapParamsFromURL)
 - only single depth routes are supported at this time

 An example `routes.js` file: